 The department also conducts a B.Sc.
 Pharmacy(Special) degree course jointly with the Faculty of Science and contributes to the B.Sc. degree in Physiotherapy programme as well.

 Academics from the Department also supervise postgraduate research students who do MPhil or PhD.

 The academic staff assists the Postgraduate Institute of Medicine in training specialists in several fields.
 There is close collaboration with the Ministry of Health, and the Department contributes as resource persons and examiners for several professional training programmes conducted by the Ministry of Health, including the one for internal pharmacists.

-The department provides a therapeutic drug monitoring service for serum lithium estimations, a Drug information service and takes part in monitoring adverse drug reactions.
+The Department provides a therapeutic drug monitoring service for serum lithium estimations; has a Drug information service and takes part in monitoring adverse drug reactions.

-The department publishes the Sri Lanka Prescriber an independent Drug Information Journal, quarterly, jointly with the State Pharmaceuticals Corporation.
+The Department publishes the Sri Lanka Prescriber, an independent Drug Information Journal, quarterly, jointly with the State Pharmaceuticals Corporation.